Skip to main content

 HARVARD UNIVERSITY, GRAY HERBARIUM:

-Papers of Charles Alfred Weatherby
+Charles Alfred Weatherby papers

 STANFORD UNIVERSITY, DEPT. OF SPECIAL COLLECTIONS: